City of Gold Coast

-The City of Gold Coast is the local government area spanning the Gold Coast, Queensland, Australia and surrounding areas.
-With a population of 606,774 it is the second most populous local government area in Australia (City of Brisbane being the largest).
+The City of Gold Coast is the local government area spanning the Gold Coast, Queensland, Australia, and surrounding areas.
+With a population of 606,774, it is the second most populous local government area in the State of Queensland (City of Brisbane being the largest).
 Its council maintains a staff of over 2,500.
 It was established in 1948, but has existed in its present form since 2008.
 It is on the border with New South Wales with the Tweed Shire to the south in New South Wales.

 History

 Early history

 By the late 1870s, the Government of Queensland had become preoccupied with the idea of getting local residents to pay through rates for local services, which had become a massive cost to the colony and were undermaintained in many areas.
 The McIlwraith government initiated the Divisional Boards Act 1879 which created a system of elected divisional boards covering most of Queensland.
 It was assented by the Governor on 2 October 1879, and on 11 November 1879, the Governor gazetted a list of 74 divisions which would come into existence.
 Four of these — Nerang, Coomera, Beenleigh and Waterford — were in the Gold Coast region.
 Southport was developed as both an administrative centre as well as a holiday destination with hotels and guesthouses to cater for visitors.
 Town dwellers had different needs to the rural landholders so Southport ratepayers lobbied the colonial government to create a separate Divisional Board so that rates monies raised by Southport landholders could be spent on town improvements.
 This resulted in the establishment of the Southport Division on 14 July 1883 by an amalgamation of part of Nerang Division and part of Coomera Division.

 On 31 March 1903, following the enactment of the Local Authorities Act 1902, the divisions became shires.
 On 12 June 1914, the Town of Coolangatta was created from part of the Shire of Nerang, and on 12 April 1918, Southport became a town.